 Lower Burden of Proof

-A plaintiff in a civil case need only prove her case by a “preponderance of the evidence,” sometimes described as enough evidence to just tip the balance in favor of the plaintiff.
-Compare this to the burden in a criminal case: beyond a reasonable doubt, which is short of absolute certainty but certain enough that there is no real reason to believe otherwise.
+A plaintiff in a civil case need only prove her case by a "preponderance of the evidence," sometimes described as enough evidence to just tip the balance in favor of the plaintiff.
+(One way to think of it is 51% certainty that the defendant was in the wrong.)
+Compare this to the burden in a criminal case: beyond a reasonable doubt, which is just short of absolute certainty but certain enough that there is no real reason to believe otherwise (99.9% certainty).
 So, in a civil action, if the plaintiff proves that it is more likely than not that the defendant was responsible for her injuries or loss, she wins.

-A huge portion of the civil lawsuits filed in the U.S. arise out of disputes between parties to a contract.
+A huge portion of the civil lawsuits filed in the United States arise out of disputes between parties to a contract.
 Generally speaking, the plaintiff in such actions alleges that the defendant has failed to comply with some term(s) of the contract, causing damage to the plaintiff.
-For example, disputes between landlords and tenants often involve a question of who breached (didn't follow) the lease, which is a contact.
+For example, disputes between landlords and tenants often involve a question of who breached (didn't follow) the lease, which is a contract.

-Some civil wrongs result from intentionally “bad” acts by defendants, such as intentional misrepresentation (fraud), defamation, and employment discrimination.
+Some civil wrongs result from intentionally "bad" acts by defendants, such as intentional misrepresentation (fraud), defamation (damaging lies), and employment discrimination.
 In these cases, the plaintiff must prove that the defendant purposely engaged in certain conduct, for example, by offering evidence that the defendant had spread false rumors that the plaintiff had engaged in a crime, knowing that the rumors were false.

 Not all civil actions involve intentional conduct by the defendant.
 Plaintiffs in many civil cases allege that the defendant acted negligently and that this negligence caused their injuries or loss.
 In such cases, the plaintiff need not show any intent at all on the part of the defendant.
-But, the plaintiff must show that the defendant had a duty to exercise due care in taking the action he took that injured the plaintiff, and that he failed to take such care.
+But, the plaintiff must show that the defendant had a duty to exercise due care in taking certain actions and failed to take such care.
+For instance, a customer brings a personal injury lawsuit against a shop owner who didn't promptly take care of a spill that caused a customer to slip and injure herself.

 In certain cases, a plaintiff will win if she proves that the defendant simply engaged in a particular act, regardless of any actual fault or even negligence.
 Product liability lawsuits involving defective products are often subject to a strict liability standard.
 In such cases, a manufacturer places a product in the market knowing that consumers will use it "without inspection for defects" and is held strictly liable for any injuries that result from defects in the product.
 (Greenman v.
 Yuba Power Products, Inc.) This means that the injured party doesn't need to show carelessness, let alone an intent to cause injury.